Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Topic evolution

 \subsection{Mentions to Voat Alternatives.}

-In our bigram analysis above and via qualitative analysis of posts, we found many Voat posts referring to other alternative social networks.
-Motivated by that analysis, we plot the daily number of mentions of Poal, Gab, Parler, thedonald.win, and greatawakening.win (referred to as \emph{GA.win} henceforth) over the last six months in Figure~\ref{fig:other_socials}.
-We select these five social networks as they are the ones that appear most frequently when we manually inspect our dataset.
+We plot the daily number of mentions to Poal, Gab, Parler, thedonald.win, and GA.win over the last six months of Voat in Figure~\ref{fig:other_socials}.
+We selected these five social networks as they are the ones that appear most frequently when we manually inspect our dataset for the analysis discussed in Section~\ref{sec:voat-bigrams}.

-Overall, Gab was mentioned $5.2K$ times, Parler was mentioned $1.3K$ times, Poal was mentioned $621$ times, thedonald.win $1.2K$ times, and GA.win $181$ times.
-Although Gab is the most popular social network mentioned on Voat, it only rarely appears during the final days of Voat.
-Notably, Poal is the most popular social network mentioned in comments during the last week of Voat, with $79$ mentions on December 24, 2020, alone.
-During the lifetime of Voat, the other social networks were discussed in general or linked for occasional discussion; however, only Poal and GA.win take the spotlight after the shutdown announcement.
+Overall, Gab was mentioned $5.2K$ times, Parler was mentioned $1.3K$ times, thedonald.win $1.2K$ times, Poal was mentioned $621$ times, and GA.win $181$ times.
+Although Gab is the most popular social network mentioned, it rarely appears during the final days of Voat.
+Poal is the most popular platform in comments during the last week of Voat, with $79$ mentions on December 24, 2020, alone.

-To better understand what the Voat submissions and comments that mention Poal are about, we collect the posts that refer to Poal during the last days of Voat and find the most popular bigrams.
-The most popular bigrams on posts mentioning Poal include: ``open source,'' ``destroy voat,'' ``voat try,'' ``soap box,'' ``source decentralized,'' ``blog diasporafoundation,'' ``buddypress category,'' ``user signin,'' ``try friend,'' ``free speech,'' and ``going poal.''
-Although many users believe that Poal was created to ``destroy'' Voat, many others support moving to Poal.
-More specifically, many users mention that they already created an account on Poal and explain how the ``user signin'' process works, how Poal supports ``free speech,'' etc. In addition, we manually investigate our dataset and find many posts encouraging users to join Poal:
+To better understand the discussions around Poal, we collect the posts that refer to Poal during the last four days of Voat and find the most popular bigrams: ``open source,'' ``destroy voat,'' ``voat try,'' ``soap box,'' ``source decentralized,'' ``blog diasporafoundation,'' ``buddypress category,'' ``user signin,'' ``try friend,'' ``free speech,'' and ``go poal.''
+Although many users believe Poal was created to ``destroy voat,'' many others support and urge others to move there (``go poal,'' ``try friend'').
+More specifically, many users mention that they already created an account on Poal and explain how the ``user signin'' process works, how Poal supports ``free speech,'' etc. In addition, we manually inspect these posts, finding many posts encouraging users to join Poal: